 This is why you need to deliver compelling content infused with your brand promise.
 If you do, customers are more likely to leave positive reviews.

 Product Content Consistency and Search Engine Optimization (SEO)

-I came across a quote by McKinsey & Company, “the 3 Cs of customer satisfaction are consistency, consistency, and consistency.”
 The fact that product content is important is no longer a topic for debate.
-However are we ready to invest adequate time and effort into it?
-Unless a firm is willing to invest in its content, it cannot reap the ROI sure to come.
+However, are we ready to invest adequate time and effort into it?
+Unless a company is willing to invest in its content, it can’t reap the ROI sure to come.

 No matter the angle you look at it from, everything still boils down to your product content.